avuko/kathe/README.md

 info:context:<context>
 ```

- Please be aware that `kathe.py` removes unwanted characters like non-UTF8 and control characters from inputnames and contexts.
+ Please be aware that `kathe-cli.py` removes unwanted characters like non-UTF8 and control characters from inputnames and contexts.
 In addition the following characters (python list) are also removed:

 ```python
 [':', '\\', '"', '\'', '|', ' ', '/']

 ```

-The real magic of kathe.py is hidden behind the sorted sets with the name `<ssdeep hash>`.
+The real magic of kathe-cli.py is hidden behind the sorted sets with the name `<ssdeep hash>`.
 The  score associated with every value in the `zset`, holds the result of a `ssdeep_compare` between the "parent" ssdeep and any partially similar ssdeep hashes I've named "siblings".

+Because of weirdness in later python-redis versions, you need to install with `pip3 install redis='<=3.*'`.
+This

-### `kathe.py` workflows
+### `kathe-cli.py` workflows

 #### Workflow with a "json" line file